 8. If a victim personal statement (VPS) has been taken, this should be provided to the Approval Officer.
 If the victim has not made a VPS, his/her views should nevertheless be considered in the prosecution report and taken into account at the public interest stage.
 Instructions on the use of victim personal statements are given in OC130/12.

 9. The EPS commits inspectors to keeping employees, their representatives, and victims or their families informed.
-Specific guidance has been prepared to assist inspectors with contacts with the bereaved. (see OM 2008/07) has further operational guidance on taking account of the views of the victim.
+Specific guidance has been prepared to assist inspectors with contacts with the bereaved.
+Contact with relatives of people killed through work activities has further operational guidance on taking account of the views of the victim.

 10. It is important for you to explain to victims or the bereaved that, whilst the Approval Officer will "take into account" their views, HSE is not bound to follow those views when reaching the final decision on enforcement.